 - Other activities are carried out to fulfil a contract or agreement.
 If a contract is in place then we will process your data based on that contract.

-- In all other cases, the law allows us to process your data if it is in our legitimate interest to do so.
+- In all other cases, and outside our public obligations, the law allows us to process your data if it is in our legitimate interest to do so.
 We may only do so if we can demonstrate a business need, and so long as your “interests or your fundamental rights and freedoms are not overriding”.
 Practically speaking this means we carry out an exercise to check that we will not cause you harm by processing your data, that the processing is not overly intrusive and that we will only do so in a way which is described in this privacy notice.

 How long do we keep your data?

 We will keep data for as long as is needed to complete the task for which it was collected.
-Relationships between supporters, donors and a charity such as the Institute are often long term ones, and so we expect to keep your data for as long as that relationship exists, or until we no longer need it.

 You have a variety of rights about the way we process your data.
 These are as follows: